technologiestiftung/umweltatlas-masterportal-v3/doc/remoteInterface/remoteInterface.md

 # Remote interface

+## ATTENTION - masterportal version 3: this file is outdated, only valid for version 2

 The remote interface allows programmatic interaction with the Masterportal.
 It gives access to all registered VueX actions and a set of dedicated additional functions.

 ## Generic remote interface to call VueX actions